 How the IIIF Image Retrieval Protocol Enhances Your Users’ Experience

-What is IIIF?
+What is the IIIF protocol?

 The IIIF protocol provides a world-class user experience to museum, archive and library members and website visitors by allowing them to view, share, compare and manipulate images quickly and easily.
 In other words, IIIF provides better and faster image delivery.
 It allows institutions to find new uses for their images, as well as compare and combine images across repositories.